 One thing I could not get right in Madrid last year was timing.
 The city shuts down between 2 PM to 5 PM for siesta.
 The ensuing photographs document the places I attempted to visit within a couple days, some with more success than others.
-Thank you to The Fluffy Family (Tom, Pamela, Claire and Fluffy) for walking this New York senseless to take in the sights.
+Thank you to The Fluffy Family (Tom, Pamela, Claire and Fluffy) for walking this New Yorker senseless to take in the sights.

 Places visited not subject to siesta hours for viewing:

 La Torre del Oro bar Andalu in Plaza Mayor, Madrid.

 And the last goose chase of them all was to locate where this photograph of My First Guitar interviewee Juan Martin at a flamenco dance school in Madrid, called Amor de Dios.